mostafamaklad/laravel-permission-mongodb/README.md

 ## Installation

-This package can be used in Laravel 5.4.
+This package can be used in Laravel 5.4 and up.

+> Note: use 1.3.2-alpha version if you are using Laravel 5.5

 You can install the package via composer: